-In Málaga, coins and other remains indicate the city’s worship of the Goddess Noctiluca, or as she is also known, Malac.
+In the history of Malaga, coins and other remains indicate the city’s worship of the Goddess Noctiluca, or as she is also known, Malac.

 It seems that the Goddess was carried in procession and immersed in the waters of the sea, hoping to increase the fishing.
 We can find a clear similarity with the procession of the Virgen del Carmen, which takes place every year in mid-July; a tourist attraction that you should not miss.